Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Marked Independence Tests

 We want to decide whether our data is IID (random) or not.
 This is a longtime and extensively studied problem \citep{WaldWolfowitzRuntest, RandomnessTestsOnline}, so we again focus on simplicity and insights about the problem, rather than giving an extensive review of related literature.
 Future implementations of our framework can easily switch to more sophisticated approaches.
 Generally it is of course not possible to test if data is IID considering all possible alternatives (see also prop.\ \ref{prop:imposs_A}).
 However, by the persistence-assumption, we already singled out a specific class of alternatives.
 So we study testing of IIDness vs.\ persistent alternatives.
 Our goal is to remain close to our intuition about persistence, while still providing a sound statistical test.
 This also includes a solid understanding of the relation of hyperparameter-choices to persistence assumptions.

-Indeed this intuition is very simple: Under the null (no regime-structure) all blocks (aligned or not) are equal.
+Indeed this intuition is very simple: Under the null (trivial regime-structure) all blocks (aligned or not) are equal.
 Pretend for the moment that we knew the true value of $d$ and the $\beta$-confidence intervals for $\hat{d}$ per block around this $d$.
 Then the number of blocks with $\hat{d}$ outside of the $\beta$-confidence region are binomially distributed; thus confidence bounds can be obtained.
-Under the alternative (persistent regime-structure) on the other hand, valid blocks are distributed as if drawn from either regime exclusively, say with ground-truth values $d_0 \neq d_1$.
+Under the alternative (persistent regime-structure) on the other hand, valid blocks are distributed as if drawn from one of multiple contexts exclusively, say with ground-truth values $d_0 \neq d_1$ (for gaining power given more than two regimes, similar arguments apply).
 So the valid blocks lead to a multi-modal distribution spaced by $|d_1 - d_0|$.
 If each regime contains at least a ratio of $\beta$ many valid blocks, and $|d_1 - d_0|$ is large compared to the size of the $\beta$-confidence-region (which depends on block-size, cf.\ also Fig.\ \ref{fig:tradeoffs} and discussion in §\ref{sec:weak_regimes}), we can reject IIDness.
 More formally: \begin{lemma}[Binomial Test] Fix a hyperparameter $\beta \in (0,1)$.
 Given $\alpha \in (0,1)$ and a sound estimator $\hat{q}_\beta^\leq$ of a lower bound of the $\beta$-quantile of the distribution in the $d_1$-regime (Def.\ \ref{def:quantile_est}), then we can reject data-homogeneity with type I errors controlled at $\alpha$ as follows:

 Let $k := \setelemcount{\{\tau | d_\tau < q_\beta \}}$ be the number of blocks with $d_\tau$ less than $q_\beta$.
 Denote by $\phi^{\txt{binom}}_{\Theta, \beta}$ the cumulative distribution-function of the binomial distribution $\BinomDist(n=\Theta, p=\beta)$.
 Then $p_0 := 1-\phi^{\txt{binom}}_{\Theta, \beta}(k)$ is a valid p-value under the null: